MeSabya/AWS-Learning/CDN/Basics.md

 ## AWS CloudFront:
 **CloudFront is the AWS CDN and it is a Global (not Regional) service**.
 It consists of a global network of Edge Locations, that are distributed across the globe.
 It is complaint with both PCI DSS (except storing credit card information in the cache) and HIPAA standards.
 To deliver content to end users with lower latency, Amazon CloudFront uses a global network of 225+ Points of Presence (215+ Edge locations and 13 regional mid-tier caches) in 90 cities across 47 countries.
-(Updated — May 2021, Source: AWS Documentation)
+(Updated — May 2021, Source: AWS Documentation).

+👉 Amazon CloudFront is a content delivery network (CDN) service provided by Amazon Web Services (AWS).
+It is designed to accelerate the delivery of static and dynamic web content, such as images, videos, scripts, and
+    other files, to end-users around the world.

+👉 CloudFront has a vast network of edge locations worldwide, strategically located in major cities.
+This allows it to distribute content closer to end-users, reducing latency and improving load times.

 ## What files should be served from a CDN